ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-04-CAD_Basics_-_How_to_Use_the_Toolbar_(Ribbon)_and_Timeline_-_Education_Chapter_1_Lesson_4.md

 ---

-A) The sketch becomes highlighted
+A) The sketch becomes editable

 B) The sketch disappears from the tree as if it never existed

-C) The sketch becomes editable
+C) The sketch becomes highlighted

 D) The sketch is deleted permanently

 ---

-The sketch disappears from the tree as if it never existed
+B) The sketch disappears from the tree as if it never existed

 ///